mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Summary

-Facilitates editing of [MapRegion](#T-ParquetClassLibrary-Maps-MapRegion 'ParquetClassLibrary.Maps.MapRegion') characteristics from design tools while maintaining a read-only face for use during play.
+Facilitates editing of [MapRegionModel](#T-ParquetClassLibrary-Maps-MapRegionModel 'ParquetClassLibrary.Maps.MapRegionModel') characteristics from design tools while maintaining a read-only face for use during play.

 <a name='P-ParquetClassLibrary-Maps-IMapRegionEdit-BackgroundColor'></a>
 ### BackgroundColor `property`